 Bogans in Rhode Island

-I may have to consider exploring Rhode Island more in order to go bogan-watching because ah tell yew h’wut, for every boat-shoe wearing snobby Newport WASP there’s at least two ratchet bogans in Providence.
+I may have to consider exploring Rhode Island more in order to go bogan-watching because ah tell yew h’wut, for every boat-shoe wearing snobby Newport WASP are at least two ratchet bogans in Providence.
 I’ve been to the iHop in Providence with friends after a rave only to find out that while we were inside one of their cars was broken into.
-Depending on where you go, venue security can range from

 Also, there’s the issue of Rhode Island drivers

 - Massachusetts may have a reputation for bad drivers, but at least you know exactly where you stand with Masshole drivers.
 The mentality goes along the lines of, “When in doubt about who has the right-of-way, I do.”
 If you can accept that mind-set, you’ll do fine in Boston traffic.

 - Maine and New Hampshire drivers that exist within the Northern Massachusetts region — that is anything south of a line roughly from Brattleboro, VT to Concord, NH, and York, ME — count as Massholes, by the way.
 The difference is that in VT you’ll see more Subarus on the road while NH tends to compensate and project subconsciously with their pickup trucks.
 The bigger the truck, the more self-conscious the driver, y’know-wut-I-mean?